k-omura/truetype_Arduino/README.md

   - SSD1306 (SPI) [Demo](https://youtu.be/WLiS6KDrS6Q "SSD1306")
   - Waveshare e-Paper 2.9inch (SPI) [Demo](https://youtu.be/qs_nOYCx91o "e-Paper")

+See also the ILI9341 ESP32's exclusive code for any display.
+The font file is read in the same way as ILI9341, but the example code on other displays has not been updated yet.
 It is common to use the SPI for loading the SD card.
 For that reason, the work of the I2C display is not prioritized.

 # Note